 Ordinary Time: October 20th

-Tuesday of the Twenty-Ninth Week of Ordinary Time; Optional Memorial of St. Paul of the Cross, priest
+Tuesday of the Twenty-Ninth Week in Ordinary Time; Optional Memorial of St. Paul of the Cross, Priest

 St. Paul of the Cross devoted himself to the service of the poor and the sick.
 He is best known for his apostolic zeal and his great penances.
 He founded the congregation of the Passionists.According to the 1962 Missal of St. John XXIII the Extraordinary Form of the Roman Rite, today is the feast of St. John Cantius (or Kanty), one of the patrons of Poland.
 In the Ordinary Form, St. John's feast has been moved to December 23, and is an optional memorial.Historically today is the feast of St. Irene, a Portuguese nun who was martyred in defense of her chastity in the year 653.
 Her shrine, the “Santarem,” has played a key role for the great quality and beauty of the Catholic Faith that the Portuguese people have lived, even until today.